 Many of you may also follow my friend, Donna Lasher, at Big Ideas 4 Little Scholars.
 She also has a Facebook group, and sends out a newsletter.
 If so, you may have seen her recent blog post in which she announced some new puzzle books she has just released: Crypt-O-Words (Grades 4-7) and Crypt-O-Words Jr (Grades 2-5).
-You can currently purchase the e-book versions of each of these for immediate download.
-If you prefer the physical version, you can add yourself to the wish list for one or both books.
-They are expected to be available in mid-to-late June of 2022.
+You can currently purchase the e-book or paperback versions of each of these here.

 These books are designed to teach advanced vocabulary through the use of riddles, puzzles, and games.
 Click on the link for each individual book to preview some sample pages on the website for Critical Thinking Co.
 As you work through the books, there are “call-backs” to previous words, so that students continue to review the vocabulary and using it in different contexts even as they are adding new words to their repertoire.

 With 30 lessons in the Crypt-O-Words book for Grades 4-7, students will have the opportunity to learn and practice using higher level words that were gleaned from recommended PSAT and SAT word lists.
 Even better, the students will have fun discovering the words and applying them as they solve a wide variety of puzzles that will challenge their logic and critical thinking skills as well.

 The books begin with short explanations and general suggestions for integrating the books into your class.
 One unique feature of the book, however, is that it continues to give specific teaching tips for each lesson, along with suggestions for extending learning.